yejunjiePhD/DSIN-PMA/README.md

     sh ./scripts/multivariate_forecast/ETTh1.sh

 You can adjust the hyperparameters based on your needs (e.g. different patch length, different look-back windows and prediction lengths.).
-We also provide codes for the baseline models.
+We also provide some of our trained models on [Google Drive](https://drive.google.com/drive/folders/1PEP71MW6SUNm5XSaxV2xS6AWTRhJbcdX?usp=sharing).

 ## Acknowledgement
 We appreciate the following github repo very much for the valuable code base and datasets: